All Blogs

 Verifying Security Measures

 DAST examines the effectuality of existing security measures like input validation and authentication mechanisms.
-DAST tools check the potency of apps by simulating attacks and check how apps respond.
+DAST tools check the potency of apps by automating attacks and check how apps respond.

 Detecting Issues in Third-Party Components